thisisashwinraj/Kiwi-Power-App-For-Students/README.md

 - **Entropy:** Volatile elements (like timestamps) are extracted to these files.
 This reduce noisy diffs in other files.
 - **Packages:** It contains downloaded copy of external references, API Definition files, and component libaries.
 - **Src:** It includes the control & component files of the application, each app screen has a seprate **.fx.yaml** file.

+# User Installation and Source Code
+The application is supported across all mobile devices - iOS(iOS 14 or later) and Android(Android 9 or later).
+The application can also be run over web and windows(Windows 8.1 or later, depending on your plan).
+For privileges required to run model-driven apps on Power Apps Mobile app, see [Required privileges](https://docs.microsoft.com/en-us/dynamics365/mobile-app/set-up-dynamics-365-for-phones-and-dynamics-365-for-tablets#required-privileges).
+To run the application